jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

 {% chart fig-22-forex-intraday-USDCNH-probs-smooth.svg %}
 {% chart fig-23-forex-intraday-USDCNH-probs-dither.svg %}

 The shape of the histogram for the market price data shows the triple peak pattern that is characteristic of intraday exchange rates between the yuan and dollar.
-The histogram for the smooth component exhibits a roughly bell shaped distribution with no indication of the triple peak pattern at all.
+The histogram for the smooth component exhibits a roughly bell-shaped distribution with no indication of the triple peak pattern at all.
 The fitted density functions for the smooth component are both shifted to the left, which can be attributed to the downward trend visible in the price chart.
 The histogram for the dither component, on the other hand, clearly shows the triple peak pattern, indicating that this distinctive noise pattern is almost entirely removed from the price trend.
 Here are the parameter estimates for the density functions:

 {% latex 1 fig-24 %}
     \begin{document}